ArchGryphon9362/teslabtapi/docs/start.md

 # Getting Started
 :::tip
-I really recommend reading over this to grasp and understanding of how this stuff works, but if you just want to see what the car can do go to [more info](#more-info)
+I really recommend reading over this to grasp an understanding of how this stuff works, but if you just want to see what the car can do go to [more info](#more-info)
 :::

 ## Whitelisting your key